ROCm/ROCmValidationSuite/docs/cli.md

 -i --indexes       Comma separated list of GPU ids/indexes to run test on.
 This overrides
-                   the device/device_index values specified for every actions in the configuration file, including the ‘all’ value.
+                   the device/device_index values specified for every actions in the configuration file, including the 'all' value.

+-s --selectActions Comma separated list of action names or 0-based action index numbers
+                   to run from the configuration file.
+Only the matching actions will be executed.
+All other actions are skipped.

 -j --json          Generate output file in JSON format.
                    if a path follows this argument, that will be used as json log file;
                    else a file created in /var/tmp/ with timestamp in name.

 -l --debugLogFile  Generate log file with output and debug information.

+-m --module        Specify a module name to run the corresponding platform-specific
+                   (MI-series GPUs) module configuration file.
+Valid modules: babel, gpup, gst, iet, mem, pebb, peqt, pbqt, rcqt.

+-t --duration      Specify the test duration (in seconds) for each action.
+Overrides
+                   the duration value in all actions of the configuration file.

--t --listTests     List the test modules present in RVS.
+   --listTests     List the test modules present in RVS.

 -v --verbose       Enable verbose reporting.
 Equivalent to specifying -d 5 option.

+-p --parallel      Enables or disables parallel execution across multiple GPUs.
+Use in
+                   conjunction with -c option.
+Accepted values: true, false.
+If no value is provided, defaults to true.

 -n --numTimes      Number of times the test repeatedly executes.
 Use in conjunction
                    with -c option.

-   --quiet         No console output given.
+-q --quiet         No console output given.
 See logs and return code for errors.

    --version       Display version information and exit.